 Your website has the potential to work on your behalf 24/7.
 Unfortunately, a lot of small businesses don’t take advantage of this and are making avoidable website mistakes.
 Websites in general can be complicated, especially when you’ve no technical experience in technology and marketing.
 It is a crucial tool for capturing your customers’ attention and making a good first impression.
 Key components include the design layout and usability.
 If a website is poorly constructed, there’s the risk of driving your customers away.
 There are several factors that demand your attention and can be hurtful to your website if ignored.
 If you’re in the market to create an easy and encouraging user experience, we would highly recommend avoiding these top five website mistakes.

 - Site Is Not Mobile Friendly: Responsive websites are a must!
 Every year, more and more web browsing is done on phones and other devices.
 Mobile is the future and it’s definitely not going anywhere.
-If your website can not adapt to different screen sizes, than your site is not mobile friendly.
+If your website cannot adapt to different screen sizes, then your site is not mobile friendly.
 This tiny mistake could lead to losing out on multiple sales and conversions.
 So how do you fix the problem?
 Start searching for a new mobile responsive theme.

 - Poor Site Navigation: Without proper site navigation, your customers can become confused and overwhelmed.
 It’s important to limit the links in your menu and then put them in order that would make sense for your customers when they visit your site.
 Their needs to be a coherent direction or sequence of steps for the customer to take.
 The goal is for them to learn more about you and your services first.